Ludwig Nissen: Emigration and early years in New York

-Jewelry business & civic life
+Jewelry business and civic life

-In May 1881, Nissen opened the jewelry shop "Schilling and Nissen" with the Hamburg diamond setter Fred Schilling.
+In May 1881, Nissen opened the jewelry shop Schilling and Nissen with the Hamburg diamond setter Fred Schilling.
 The company was burdened with debts, but had a quick upswing.
 In 1885 he founded his own firm, Ludwig Nissen & Co.
 He moved his business to the most prestigious street in New York, Fifth Avenue.
 He became involved in the New York jeweler's trade union, and became its treasurer in 1891.
-In 1895 he rose to the rank of Vice President and, eventually, President.
-Other honorary offices brought him further respect: in 1897, he became Commissioner for the City of Brooklyn for the Atlanta Exhibition, in 1901 for the Pan-American Exposition in Buffalo, in 1898 he was elected President of the Manufacturers’ Association of New York and in 1900 he was appointed Treasurer of the New York State Commission for the World's Fair in Paris.
+In 1895 he rose to the rank of vice president and, eventually, president.
+Other honorary offices brought him further respect: in 1897, he became commissioner for the City of Brooklyn for the Atlanta Exhibition, in 1901 for the Pan-American Exposition in Buffalo, in 1898 he was elected president of the Manufacturers' Association of New York and in 1900 he was appointed treasurer of the New York State Commission for the World's Fair in Paris.

-Nissen founded the Jewelers Protective Association to fight unfair competition, and also to counter smuggling, which often occurred when rich Americans traveled to Europe and tried to bring the jewels they had purchased there home without declaring them to customs.
+Nissen founded the Jewelers Protective Association (JPA) to fight unfair competition, and also to counter smuggling, which often occurred when rich Americans traveled to Europe and tried to bring the jewels they had purchased there home without declaring them to customs.
 The JPA hired special agents to track these would-be smugglers and report them to Customs.
 This was one of the ways that Nissen demonstrated a firm belief in justice and patriotism.

 For more than thirty years, Nissen demonstrated an active interest in public and economic affairs.
 The American Presidents Theodore Roosevelt, William Howard Taft and Calvin Coolidge sought his advice.
-Nissen became friendly with Roosevelt while he was Police Commissioner of New York, and the two men stayed in touch until Roosevelt's death in 1919.
+Nissen became friendly with Roosevelt while he was police commissioner of New York, and the two men stayed in touch until Roosevelt's death in 1919.
 Nissen became an American through and through, and served his new home country well.
-Nonetheless, he stood up for Germany, for example, against the accusations that the Imperial regime in Germany was to blame for the outbreak of World War I. In 1920, a testimonial dinner was held in his honor at the Hotel Astor in Manhattan.
-This dinner was "in recognition of the exceptional and eventful services rendered by him in various national and local fields of business, social, philanthropic, public and patriotic endeavor."
+Nonetheless, he stood up for Germany, for example, against the accusations that the imperial regime in Germany was to blame for the outbreak of World War I. In 1920, a testimonial dinner was held in his honor at the Hotel Astor in Manhattan.
+This dinner was "in recognition of the exceptional and eventful services rendered by him in various national and local fields of business, social, philanthropic, public and patriotic endeavor".
 Some of the speakers at the dinner were Georgia senator Hoke Smith and newspaper publisher Bernard Ridder.
 Nissen's memberships in various societies and clubs, as well as his honors and appointments, are reflected in a large collection of pins, badges, and ceremonial ribbons held at the Nordsee Museum.